Adaptation Action Coalition (Completed)

 Locally led adaptation initiatives to deliver a climate resilient world

 Over 75 organizations and several governments have endorsed the principles, committing to strengthening locally led solutions.
-The United Kingdom, Nepal, Costa Rica, Denmark, Ireland, Netherlands and the United States are among the government who have endorsed the principles.
+The United Kingdom, Nepal, Costa Rica, Denmark, Ireland, Netherlands and the United States are among the governments who have endorsed the principles.

 Locally Led Adaptation Champions